Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Frontend Notices

 Allow the showing of notices on the frontend.
-Currently we are showing a full page notice on sites that are expired indicating to the user that they can reach out to the site owner to let them know the site has expired.
+Currently we are showing:

+- A full page notice on sites that are expired indicating to the user that they can reach out to the site owner to let them know the site has expired.
+- A top header notice on sites that are close to expire.